LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 .. admonition:: Tip

-   If you don't see this message printed and have exhausted used your troubleshooting skills, reach out to your classmates or course staff ASAP so you can get started with the real coding.
+   If you don't see this message printed and have exhausted your troubleshooting skills, reach out to your classmates or course staff ASAP so you can get started with the real coding.

 Instructions